 Now on the lower side.

 Drawing the side we can’t see it’s unnecessary, after all, we don’t see it but it helps us understand better what’s going on there.
 What if you have to draw the wheel on the other side?
 Like in an open-wheel race car.
 It would certainly help a ton.

 After drawing the wheel arches we can draw the doors.
 Draw the head and tail lights.
 Notice how they wrap around the corner of the car and a small part of the grill is visible too.
 It’s a good time to draw also the rim edges.

 Put more details in the headlights and tail lights as well in the hood, a couple of lines to give it some dimension.
 Design a cool rim look and add it to the car.
 Don’t forget to draw the door handles.

 Now for a step that we should’ve done earlier, but it’s no big deal.

 Let’s give some depth to the tires.
-First draw a couple of parallel lines from the vanishing point to the edges of each wheel and after that draw the far side of the wheel.
-Try not to make the wheel look to wide.
+First, draw a couple of parallel lines from the vanishing point to the edges of each wheel and after that draw the far side of the wheel.
+Try not to make the wheel too wide.

 Two Point Perspective